How To Write a Time Tracking Policy

 How to Write a Time Tracking Policy

-Plus: an actionable timesheet policy template for your small business.
+Plus: an actionable time sheet policy template for your small business.

 How to Write a Time Tracking Policy

 Want to keep time on your side?
 Then you need a clearly defined time tracking policy.
-Here’s the quick rundown on how (and why) to create timesheet guidelines, including a free template to help you get started.
+Here’s the quick rundown on how (and why) to create time sheet guidelines, including a free template to help you get started.

 What is a timesheet policy?

-Why Timesheet Policies Matter
+Why Time Sheet Policies Matter

-When tracking employee time, it’s important to create a timesheet policy.
+When tracking employee time, it’s important to create a time sheet policy.
 That’s because a policy standardizes procedures across your organization’s hierarchy.
 Since policies are objective, it’s a fair way to ensure each worker follows the same requirements.

 A clear policy around time tracking is also important to your bottom line.
 Time tracking policies can help set transparent goals around productivity, profitability, and annual performance.
-They’re helpful for managing both individuals and teams.
+They’re also helpful for managing both individuals and teams.

 Policies surrounding hours worked can also outline general procedures for attendance, overtime, leaves of absence, sick days, and paid time off.
-Because keeping accurate records of hours worked is necessary for legal compliance, clearly outlining your timesheet procedure can help get everyone on the same page about how to track time in your place of business.
+Because keeping accurate records of hours worked is necessary for legal compliance, clearly outlining your time sheet procedure can help get everyone on the same page about how to track time in your place of business.

-Time and Attendance Policies for Exempt vs. Non-Exempt Employees
+Time and Attendance Policies for Exempt vs. Nonexempt Employees

-Your policy surrounding work time may vary based on whether you have mostly exempt (salaried) or non-exempt (hourly) employees.
+Your policy surrounding work time may vary based on whether you have mostly exempt (salaried) or nonexempt (hourly) employees.

-How to Write an Employee Timesheet Policy
+How to Write an Employee Time Sheet Policy

 Keep your time tracking policy as simple as possible.
 Include the following information:

-• General information: a high-level overview.
+• General information: A high-level overview;

-• Objective: the goal(s) of the policy.
+• Objective: The goal(s) of the policy;

-• Scope: who is expected to follow this policy.
+• Scope: Who is expected to follow this policy;

-• Procedures: the necessary steps to follow the policy’s processes, including enforcement.
+• Procedures: The necessary steps to follow the policy’s processes, including enforcement;

-• Effective date: when the policy will begin to be enforced.
+• Effective date: When the policy will begin to be enforced.

-• Acknowledgement: include a signature line for employees.
+• Acknowledgement: Include a signature line for employees.

 Time Tracking Policy Template